Jerryx2020/Grapevine/README.md

 # Grapevine
-an app for sharing workplace experiences
+An app for sharing workplace experiences

 ## Installation
 When installing on macOS to run in Xcode, one must install all dependencies with Cocoapods.